Chigoziem Okonkwo

-Chigoziem Charlton "Chig" Okonkwo (born September 8, 1999) is an American football tight end for the Tennessee Titans of the National Football League (NFL).
-He played college football at Maryland.
+Chigoziem Charlton "Chig" Okonkwo (born September 8, 1999) is an American professional football tight end and fullback for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Maryland Terrapins.

-Early years
+Early life

-Okonkwo grew up in Powder Springs, Georgia and attended Hillgrove High School.
+Okonkwo grew up in Powder Springs, Georgia, and attended Hillgrove High School.
 He was born to a Nigerian family.
 As a junior, he caught 48 passes for 907 yards and 12 touchdowns.
 Okonkwo was rated a three-star recruit and committed to play college football at Maryland over offers from Georgia Tech and Wisconsin.

 College career

 Okonkwo caught six passes for 69 yards and a touchdown and also rushed three times for 72 yards and a touchdown during his freshman season.
 As a sophomore, he had 19 receptions for 201 yards and two touchdowns.
 Okonkwo missed the 2020 season after he developed myocarditis.
 As a senior, Okonkwo caught 52 passes for 447 yards and five touchdowns.

 Professional career

+2022 season

-Okonkwo was selected in the fourth round of the 2022 NFL Draft with the 143rd overall pick by the Tennessee Titans.
+Okonkwo was selected in the fourth round of the 2022 NFL draft with the 143rd overall pick by the Tennessee Titans.
 He made his NFL debut in Week 1 against the New York Giants.
-In Week 4, against the Indianapolis Colts, he scored his first NFL touchdown on a eight-yard reception from Ryan Tannehill.
+In Week 4, against the Indianapolis Colts, he scored his first NFL touchdown on an eight-yard reception from Ryan Tannehill.
+As a rookie, he appeared in all 17 games and started eight.
+He finished with 32 receptions for 450 receiving yards, 3 rushing attempts for 2 yards, and three receiving touchdowns.
+He was named to the PFWA All-Rookie Team.